ChickenProp/chickenprop.github.com/_posts/2023-01-23-life-has-a-cruel-symmetry.md

 I must, first, discover these things.

-It is - scary, at first - to feel outwards.
+It is scary, at first, to feel outwards.
 If my unearned knowledge is wrong, if the nearby space is filled with ash, my hands might be destroyed.
 I might set off a chain reaction that kills me.
 And then I could not make the world Good.
 But nor can I make it Good if I do not act.

 I send out probes to the north and west.
 Each probe travels at half the speed of touch, returning signals to me that travel at half the speed of touch.
-Several signals reach me every second, too many to count.
+Many signals reach me every second, too many to count.
 When the probes reach the edge of the world, they'll be destroyed, the signals will stop coming, and I'll know how far it is.

 No, I'll know roughly how far it is, *relative to how fast I think*.
 If the probes stop returning soon, then either I am close to the edge, or I am slow.